Bronze, 95 × 163 × 95 cm

-In this sculpture, I tried to capture the elusive moment that takes place in the life of every girl: That instant preceding the transformation of the child’s body into a sexual, feminine body.
-The girl in the sculpture is frozen mid-movement, standing on her head.
-Her internal organs are inverted and her legs are flailing in the air for support, while her hair roots her in the ground.
+In this sculpture, I tried to capture the elusive moment that takes place in the life of every girl: the transformation of her body into a feminine body.
+The girl in the sculpture is standing on her head.
+Her legs are flailing in the air for support while her hair roots her into the ground.

-For me, this work is a visualization of my own childhood world, in which I could think upside down and thus question the laws of nature and physics.
-The girl in the sculpture functions as a sort of antithesis to the Kore (archaic Greek statues of adolescent figures) that stand almost motionless, save for a rare smile.
+For me, this work is a visualization of my own childhood, in which I could think upside down and thus question the laws of nature and physics.
+The girl in the sculpture functions as a sort of antithesis to the Kore (archaic Greek statues of adolescent figures) that stand almost motionless, with the exception of her rare smile.